VeraCologne/LearningBlog/content/posts/2019-02-12-associations-and-joins.markdown

 ---
 layout: post
-title:  "The One With Associations and Joins"
+title:  "The One with Associations and Joins"
 date:   2019-02-12 17:13:47 +0100
 tags:
   - elixir